San Antonio Property Division Lawyer

 Experienced Support for Your Texas Divorce

 When a marriage ends in divorce, there are difficult decisions to navigate, including how to divide your property and assets.
 Texas is a community property state, which means all property acquired during the marriage belong to both spouses and is subject to division.
 In contrast, each spouse can keep his/her separate property, or property acquired before the marriage.
+This can make dividing your assets and debts quite challenging, but an attorney can help ensure the details are properly handled.

 What Are the Differences Between Community Property and Separate Property?